 Smart wall-mounted wooden drying racks are ideal for laundry rooms and bathrooms.
-A great space saver, simple laundry ladders also look stylish and utilitarian when not in use.
-Colour coordinated pegs to add a touch of thoughtful styling to this simple solution.
+A great space saver, simple laundry ladders also look stylish and utilitarian, plus fold flat when not in use to take up minimal space.

 Choose a wall-mounted drying rack to utilise vertical storage.
 Go one further by choosing an extendable drying rack design that can be pulled out to offer all the drying capability a full loaded washing machine needs.
 Utilise every nook and cranny to make your utility as efficient as possible.
 Use a recessed wall to make even better use of otherwise unusable space.

 A collapsable drying rack is ideal for storing out of sight and this Folding clothes horse, £45, Garden Trading is ideal for smaller homes.
 There are two height options so it can adjust to fit any living space, and can be used both inside and out.

 You could even try throwing a fitted sheet over the rack to help speed up the drying time, as it's a hack that's deemed popular on TikTok.